WorkerDH/js/README.md

 # js
-This is a collection of many tools JS
+This is a collection of tools JS